deadlyedge/Piano/README.md

 # Piano
 pygame learning

-This weekend I work with my kid for a sciense-music project and here are some code for it.
+This weekend I work with my kid for a science-music project and here are some code for it.

 I choose pygame because I want to learn to use class object in my